SandyRodger/launch_school_books/introduction_to_the_command_line.md

   - The input:
     - Will always take the format: `[command][arguments]`

   - The most common use of the command line is what's called 'system administration', which is just managing computers and servers.
-THis includes installing and configuring software, monitoring comnputer resources, setting up web-servers and automating processes.
+This includes installing and configuring software, monitoring comnputer resources, setting up web-servers and automating processes.
 These include common tasks such as:
     - Restart servers
-    - Rename hundreds/thousands of fiules according to a prescribed pattern
+    - Rename hundreds/thousands of fi les according to a prescribed pattern
     - Manage system logs
-    - Sety up scheduled tasks (cron jobs)
+    - Set up scheduled tasks (cron jobs)
     - Debug server issues
-    - Monkey patch code on a server
+    - Monkey-patch code on a server
     - query data
     - set up databases and servers